The Beauty of Distortion: How Imperfection Creates Meaning

 • *This Blog’s image is an ensō

-• Some ensō are smooth.
-Some are broken.
-Some are messy and bold; others are barely visible.
+• Some ensō are smooth, while others are broken.
+Some look messy and bold, while others are faint.

 All are complete.

-Zen teaches that the beauty of the ensō lies in its imperfection.
-It symbolizes:
+Zen teaches that the beauty of the ensō comes from its imperfection.
+(Pogosyan, 2017) It stands for:

 • the beginning and end of all things,

-For psychologists, the ensō is a powerful metaphor for identity and resilience.
-Every brush stroke—hesitant or confident—reveals something about the artist in that moment.
-And yet, every circle remains whole.
+For psychologists, the ensō is a strong emblem of identity and fortitude.
+Every single brush stroke, whether hesitant or confident, shows something about the artist at that moment.
+Still, every circle is whole.
+(Ensō, n.d.)

 A Life of Meaning Is Healthier Than a Life of Perfection

-Research from UCLA and the University of North Carolina has shown that people who live with meaning—not just pleasure—have:
+Research from UCLA and the University of North Carolina shows that people who live with meaning, not just pleasure, have:

 • stronger immune systems,